 OraSure Technologies (OSUR) Stock Rating Lowered by BidaskClub

-BidaskClub cut shares of OraSure Technologies (NASDAQ:OSUR) from a strong-buy rating to a buy rating in a report released on Wednesday, March 28th.
+OraSure Technologies (NASDAQ:OSUR) was downgraded by equities research analysts at BidaskClub from a “buy” rating to a “hold” rating in a research note issued to investors on Tuesday.

-Several other research firms have also recently issued reports on OSUR.
-Canaccord Genuity reaffirmed a buy rating and set a $24.00 price objective on shares of OraSure Technologies in a research report on Friday, February 2nd.
-Zacks Investment Research upgraded shares of OraSure Technologies from a hold rating to a buy rating and set a $23.00 price target on the stock in a research note on Friday, February 9th.
-Finally, ValuEngine upgraded shares of OraSure Technologies from a hold rating to a buy rating in a research note on Friday, March 2nd.
-Three equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-The stock currently has a consensus rating of Buy and an average target price of $22.25.
+OSUR has been the subject of several other reports.
+Zacks Investment Research upgraded shares of OraSure Technologies from a “sell” rating to a “hold” rating in a report on Tuesday, January 9th.
+ValuEngine upgraded shares of OraSure Technologies from a “hold” rating to a “buy” rating in a report on Friday, March 2nd.
+Finally, Canaccord Genuity restated a “buy” rating and set a $24.00 price target on shares of OraSure Technologies in a report on Friday, February 2nd.
+Three equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+OraSure Technologies presently has an average rating of “Buy” and an average target price of $22.25.

-OraSure Technologies (NASDAQ:OSUR) last issued its quarterly earnings results on Wednesday, February 7th.
-The medical instruments supplier reported $0.12 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.11 by $0.01.
-The company had revenue of $52.00 million during the quarter, compared to analysts’ expectations of $50.20 million.
+OraSure Technologies (NASDAQ:OSUR) last posted its quarterly earnings results on Wednesday, February 7th.
+The medical instruments supplier reported $0.12 EPS for the quarter, topping the consensus estimate of $0.11 by $0.01.
+The business had revenue of $52.00 million during the quarter, compared to analysts’ expectations of $50.20 million.
 OraSure Technologies had a net margin of 18.52% and a return on equity of 13.09%.
-The firm’s revenue was up 46.5% compared to the same quarter last year.
-During the same quarter last year, the company posted $0.13 EPS. sell-side analysts predict that OraSure Technologies will post 0.27 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up 46.5% compared to the same quarter last year.
+During the same period last year, the company posted $0.13 earnings per share. analysts predict that OraSure Technologies will post 0.27 EPS for the current fiscal year.

-In related news, Director Stephen S. Phd Tang sold 23,333 shares of the business’s stock in a transaction dated Thursday, February 15th.
+In other OraSure Technologies news, EVP Brian Smith sold 20,000 shares of OraSure Technologies stock in a transaction that occurred on Friday, February 16th.
+The shares were sold at an average price of $17.97, for a total value of $359,400.00.
+Following the completion of the sale, the executive vice president now directly owns 28,075 shares in the company, valued at $504,507.75.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Stephen S. Phd Tang sold 23,333 shares of OraSure Technologies stock in a transaction that occurred on Thursday, February 15th.
 The shares were sold at an average price of $17.97, for a total transaction of $419,294.01.
-Following the sale, the director now owns 59,749 shares of the company’s stock, valued at $1,073,689.53.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, EVP Brian Smith sold 20,000 shares of the business’s stock in a transaction dated Friday, February 16th.
-The stock was sold at an average price of $17.97, for a total transaction of $359,400.00.
-Following the sale, the executive vice president now directly owns 28,075 shares in the company, valued at approximately $504,507.75.
+Following the completion of the sale, the director now owns 59,749 shares of the company’s stock, valued at $1,073,689.53.
 The disclosure for this sale can be found here.
-Insiders own 6.40% of the company’s stock.
+6.40% of the stock is owned by insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Russell Investments Group Ltd. raised its position in shares of OraSure Technologies by 62.5% in the third quarter.
-Russell Investments Group Ltd. now owns 809,158 shares of the medical instruments supplier’s stock valued at $18,206,000 after buying an additional 311,232 shares during the last quarter.
-Fisher Asset Management LLC increased its position in OraSure Technologies by 12.8% during the fourth quarter.
-Fisher Asset Management LLC now owns 627,828 shares of the medical instruments supplier’s stock worth $11,841,000 after purchasing an additional 71,373 shares during the last quarter.
-Fred Alger Management Inc. acquired a new position in OraSure Technologies during the fourth quarter worth approximately $20,415,000.
-BlackRock Inc. increased its position in OraSure Technologies by 2.7% during the fourth quarter.
-BlackRock Inc. now owns 7,729,515 shares of the medical instruments supplier’s stock worth $145,778,000 after purchasing an additional 201,251 shares during the last quarter.
-Finally, Belpointe Asset Management LLC acquired a new position in OraSure Technologies during the third quarter worth approximately $315,000.
-93.67% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of OSUR.
+BNP Paribas Arbitrage SA lifted its stake in OraSure Technologies by 75.4% in the third quarter.
+BNP Paribas Arbitrage SA now owns 29,821 shares of the medical instruments supplier’s stock valued at $671,000 after acquiring an additional 12,816 shares during the last quarter.
+Sei Investments Co. lifted its stake in OraSure Technologies by 422.4% in the third quarter.
+Sei Investments Co. now owns 14,925 shares of the medical instruments supplier’s stock valued at $336,000 after acquiring an additional 12,068 shares during the last quarter.
+Rhumbline Advisers lifted its stake in OraSure Technologies by 3.9% in the third quarter.
+Rhumbline Advisers now owns 110,744 shares of the medical instruments supplier’s stock valued at $2,492,000 after acquiring an additional 4,150 shares during the last quarter.
+Macquarie Group Ltd. lifted its stake in OraSure Technologies by 89.9% in the third quarter.
+Macquarie Group Ltd. now owns 98,200 shares of the medical instruments supplier’s stock valued at $2,210,000 after acquiring an additional 46,500 shares during the last quarter.
+Finally, Schwab Charles Investment Management Inc. lifted its stake in OraSure Technologies by 16.1% in the third quarter.
+Schwab Charles Investment Management Inc. now owns 262,429 shares of the medical instruments supplier’s stock valued at $5,905,000 after acquiring an additional 36,436 shares during the last quarter.
+Hedge funds and other institutional investors own 93.67% of the company’s stock.

-COPYRIGHT VIOLATION WARNING: “OraSure Technologies (OSUR) Stock Rating Lowered by BidaskClub” was first published by Macon Daily and is the property of of Macon Daily.
-If you are accessing this article on another site, it was illegally stolen and reposted in violation of United States and international copyright & trademark legislation.
-The correct version of this article can be accessed at https://macondaily.com/2018/04/05/orasure-technologies-osur-downgraded-to-buy-at-bidaskclub-updated.html.
+COPYRIGHT VIOLATION WARNING: This piece of content was reported by Macon Daily and is the property of of Macon Daily.
+If you are accessing this piece of content on another website, it was copied illegally and republished in violation of United States & international copyright legislation.
+The legal version of this piece of content can be read at https://macondaily.com/2018/04/05/orasure-technologies-osur-stock-rating-lowered-by-bidaskclub.html.

 OraSure Technologies Company Profile